 The Songwriters Hall of Fame’s ongoing mission is to celebrate and honor the contributions and legacies of songwriters of all genres of music while developing and nurturing the next generation of songwriters through Master Sessions, songwriting craft forums, scholarships and digital initiatives.
 Since 1970, 443 artists and bands have been inducted.
-I have organized them into alphabetized groupings with the year of induction and a link to a sample of their music (Note: at the end of the Hall of Fame artists, we have added the NYU Steinhardt Songwriters Scholar Award winners).
+I have organized them into alphabetized groupings and a link to a sample of their music (Note: at the end of the Hall of Fame artists, we have added the NYU Steinhardt Songwriters Scholar Award winners).

 Adair, Tom (1913-1988).
 Ramones “Blitzkrieg Bop” (https://youtu.be/iymtpePP8I8).

 Adams, Lee (1924- )).
 “We Can Call It Love.” https://youtu.be/ZfutxjHYUTA.

 Adamson, Harold (1906-1980).
 “The World in 80 Days.” https://youtu.be/zbcPIo2J_9k.

 Ager, Milton (1883-1979).
 Ain’t She Sweet” https://youtu.be/qsdVjPYpCzY.